The federal government provides a much greater monthly allowance to refugees than to retirees.

 American Government Seniors Policy

-Virtually everything claimed about it is wrong: the piece is over ten years old, it was originally about government policy in Canada and not the U.S. (someone merely substituted the word ‘American’ for ‘Canadian’ throughout the text), and it wasn’t true (about either Canada or the U.S.) when it was written and still isn’t true now:
+Virtually everything claimed in the textual example above is wrong: the information is fifteen years old, it was originally about government policy in Canada and not the U.S. (someone merely substituted the word ‘American’ for ‘Canadian’ throughout the text), and it wasn’t true (about either Canada or the U.S.) when it was written and still isn’t true now.

 The “pensioners vs. refugees” brouhaha began back in March 2004, when the Toronto Star published an article about plans for Canada to work in conjunction with the United Nations to settle asylum-seekers from a Somali refugee camp in some smaller Canadian cities (outside the usual immigrant magnet communities of Toronto, Montreal, and Vancouver).
 As the Star‘s ombudsman later explained, a single paragraph in the midst of the article was somewhat ambiguous about the amount of financial assistance the Canadian government would be providing to these refugees:

 Halfway through the 1,500-word article, unforeseen trouble was lurking.
 In paragraph 16, the story said single refugees are eligible for $1,890 from Ottawa as a “start-up allowance, along with a $580 monthly social assistance, depending on how soon the person is able to find employment.”
 In addition, they get “a night lamp, a table, a chair and a single bed from the government,” the story said.
 In painful hindsight, those details could have been clearer.
 Actually, the $1,890 “start-up allowance” — including a $580 monthly social assistance cheque from Ottawa — was a one-time payment for basic household needs such as furnishings, pots and linens.
 The furniture is used.